 In February 2020, Executive Order 13095 laid the first policy marker for resilient PNT services as a national security concern.
 The order tasks Federal agencies with creation of strategies to “ensure critical infrastructure can withstand disruption or manipulation of PNT services” and encourages the use of additional PNT layers to supplement GNSS.

-There are many different pathways that alternative PNT systems can take.
+There are many different pathways that GPS alternatives can take.
 At a basic level, the satellite positioning systems used by other countries (Galileo, GLONASS, Beidou, and others) provide redundant services which operate in the same manner as GPS.
 Smaller, custom-built contingency solutions are often used in specific industries as well.

 Terrestrial PNT systems also provide distinct advantages.
 Since they aren’t in outer space, terrestrial systems provide stronger signals – an important factor for positioning in urban and indoor locations.
 Terrestrial PNT also brings a higher level of resilience at a lower cost, allowing for more customized deployments which meet the needs of specific areas.